lignum-vitae/spindalis/README.md

 ### Polynomials

-#### Parse and evaluate polynomials
+#### Parse and evaluate simple polynomials

-Parse a polynomial string and evaluate it at a given point:
+Parse a univariate polynomial string with positive integer exponents and evaluate it at a given point:

 Vectors for parsed polynomials and derivatives are organised from $x^0$ to the highest power of x present in the polynomial.